Gwichʼin: Traditional beliefs

 In recent times, important figures in who have represented traditional belief structures are: Johnny and Sarah Frank, Sahneuti, and Ch’eegwalti’.

-Caribou are an integral part of First Nations and Inuit oral histories and legends including the Gwichʼin creation story of how Gwichʼin people and the caribou separated from a single entity.
-There is a stable population of woodland caribou throughout a large portion of the Gwichʼin Settlement Area and woodland caribou are an important food source for Gwichʼin although they harvest them less than other caribou.
+Caribou are an integral part of First Nations and Inuit oral histories and legends, and are integral to their survival.
+The Gwichʼin creation story tells that the Gwichʼin people and the caribou separated from a single entity.
+There is a stable population of woodland caribou throughout a large portion of the Gwichʼin Settlement Area, and such woodland caribou are an important food source for Gwichʼin.
+They harvest other caribou at a higher rate.

 Gwichʼin living in Inuvik, Aklavik, Fort McPherson, and Tsiigehtchic harvest woodland caribou but not as much as other caribou.
-The Gwichʼin prefer to hunt Porcupine caribou or the barren-ground Blue Nose herd, who travel in large herds, when they are available.
-Many hunters claimed that woodland caribou that form very small groups, are wilder, both hard to see and hard to hunt.
+The Gwichʼin prefer to hunt Porcupine caribou or the barren-ground Blue Nose herd, which travel in large herds, when they are available.
+Many hunters claimed that woodland caribou, which form very small groups, are wilder, both hard to see and hard to hunt.
 They are very smart, cunning, and elusive.

 Caribou as cultural symbol

 The caribou vadzaih is the cultural symbol and a keystone subsistence species of the Gwichʼin, just as the buffalo is to the Plains Indians.
-In his book entitled Caribou Rising: Defending the Porcupine Herd, Gwich-'in Culture, and the Arctic National Wildlife Refuge, Sarah James is cited as saying, "We are the caribou people.
+In Rick Bass's book entitled Caribou Rising: Defending the Porcupine Herd, Gwich-'in Culture, and the Arctic National Wildlife Refuge, he quotes Sarah James as saying, "We are the caribou people.
 Caribou are not just what we eat; they are who we are.
 They are in our stories and songs and the whole way we see the world.
 Caribou are our life.
 Without caribou we wouldn't exist."
 Traditionally, their tents and most of their clothing were made out of caribou skin, and they lived "mostly on caribou and all other wild meats."
 Caribou fur skins were placed on top of spruce branches as bedding and flooring.
 Soap was made from boiled poplar tree ashes mixed with caribou fat.
 Drums were made of caribou hide.
 Overalls were made from "really good white tanned caribou skin".

 Elders have identified at least 150 descriptive Gwichʼin names for all of the bones, organs, and tissues.
 "Associated with the caribou's anatomy are not just descriptive Gwichʼin names for all of the body parts including bones, organs, and tissues as well as "an encyclopedia of stories, songs, games, toys, ceremonies, traditional tools, skin clothing, personal names and surnames, and a highly developed ethnic cuisine."